himoose/user-docs/docs/features/aeo-optimization.md

 ## Tips for best results

-- **Use natural language queries**: Write your target query as a real person would ask it, not SEO keyword stuffing
+- **Use natural language queries**: Write your target query as a real person would ask it
 - **Test specific pages**: Analyze individual pages rather than entire sites—each page should have a clear target query
 - **Prioritize high-priority fixes first**: These have the biggest impact on AI visibility
 - **Copy-paste improvements carefully**: Review AI-generated rewrites to ensure they maintain your brand voice and accuracy
-- **Combine with other Hi, Moose tools**: Use FAQ Generator and Key Points features when improvements suggest adding those elements
+- **Combine with other Hi, Moose tools**: Use FAQ Generator, Key Points, Podcast Generator features when improvements suggest adding those elements
 - **Analyze URL mode for published content**: This captures dates, schema, and meta tags that paste mode can't see
 - **Use paste mode for iterative testing**: Make a fix, paste the updated content, re-analyze to see score changes
 - **Check Keyword Coverage for comprehensive content**: If Gemini's grounding queries reveal gaps, add sections addressing those topics
 - **Re-analyze after updates**: Run a new analysis after implementing fixes to measure improvement
 - **Compare competitors**: Analyze top-ranking competitor pages to see what makes their content AI-friendly
-- **Focus on extractability**: Tables, lists, clear headings, and TL;DR sections dramatically improve AI extraction
+- **Focus on extractability**: Tables, lists, clear headings, and TL;DR sections improve AI extraction
 - **Add dates prominently**: AI systems heavily weight freshness—make publication/update dates visible and machine-readable
 - **Address Google AI Overview topics**: If an AI Overview exists, ensure your content covers those key themes